joeloverton/node-respire/README.md

 app.get('/u/:username', function (req, res, next) {
   req.process(getUserData)
     .then(res.renderInto('pages/user'))
-    .then(res.renderInto('chrome/standard-page'))   // Input will be the RenderedContext from the previous view .then(res.respond.withHTML)
+    .then(res.renderInto('chrome/standard-page'))   // Fields will be from the previous RenderedContext .then(res.respond.withHTML)
     .catch(next)
     .done();